‘Sister Wives’ Star Meri Brown May Leave Husband Kody After 33 Years Of Marriage, Kristyn Decker Claims

 Meri Brown has been outspoken about her marriage issues with Kody in the past on the series.
 Many of these stemmed from the isolation Meri felt as her sister wives continued to grow their families and Meri, who has only one child with Kody, felt left out and disconnected.
 Meri was Kody’s only legal wife until he divorced her to marry Robyn Brown in order to be able to adopt her two children from a previous marriage.

-This left Meri feeling lost in her relationship with Kody and she turned to the internet for solace, finding friends online and eventually, being catfished by a woman who pretended to be a man.
+This left Meri feeling lost in her relationship with Kody and she turned to the Internet for solace, finding friends online and, eventually, being catfished by a woman who pretended to be a man.
 All of this played out in front of TLC’s cameras as the show moved through its many seasons on the network.

 View this post on Instagram